-Scaffolders put up and take down scaffolding for building, painting, repairing, seating and industrial purposes.
+Scaffolders put up and take down scaffolding for builders, painters and renovators, and erect temporary seating.

 Trainee scaffolders usually earn